-- (a) to guide and assist the local government in carrying out - (i) its functions under Part 6 of the Act; and - (ii) its functions relating to other audits and other matters related to financial management; - (b) to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under Part 7 of the Act; - (e) to support the auditor of the local government to conduct an audit and carry out the auditor's other duties under the Act in respect of the local government; - (f) to oversee the implementation of any action that the local government - (i) is required to take by section 7.12A(3); and - (ii) has stated it has taken or intends to take in a report prepared under section 7.12A(4)(a); and - (g) to perform any other function conferred on the audit committee by these regulations or another written law.
+- (a) to guide and assist the local government in carrying out - - (i) its functions under Part 6 of the Act; and - (ii) its functions relating to other audits and other matters related to financial management; - (b) to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under Part 7 of the Act; - (e) to support the auditor of the local government to conduct an audit and carry out the auditor's other duties under the Act in respect of the local government; - (f) to oversee the implementation of any action that the local government - (i) is required to take by section 7.12A(3); and - (ii) has stated it has taken or intends to take in a report prepared under section 7.12A(4)(a); and - (g) to perform any other function conferred on the audit committee by these regulations or another written law.

-Strategic Direction: Leadership Aspiration: A strong local democracy with an engaged community, effective partnerships, visionary leadership and well informed decision-making.
-Signed Dated
+Strategic Direction: Aspiration: As strong local democracy with a an engaged Leadership community, effective partnerships, visionary leadership and d well inforn ned decision-mak king.

-Accountable leadership supported by a skilled and professional workforce

-Healthy financial sustainability that provides capacity to respond to changes in economic conditions and community priorities

-Council understands its roles and responsibilities and leads by example
+Outcome 4.2 Decision making is ethical, informed and inclusive Outcome 4.3 Accountable leadership supported by a skilled and professional workforce Outcome 4.4 Healthy financial sustainability that provides capacity to respond to changes in economic conditions and community priorities Outcome 4.7 Council understands its roles and responsibilities and leads by example